Account

 • Trina Solar panels usually have a very good design.

 Overall, Trina Solar looks like a great Chinese solar company — though it may seem a bit typical with their desire to make panels as cheap and efficient as possible.
 It is great to see their engineers move solar technologies forward and set records for production and conversion rate.
-Yeah, quality issues story is there, but it was almost 10 years ago, drop it already!
+Yeah, the quality issues story is there, but it was almost 10 years ago, drop it already!

 ☀️ Trina solar panels vs Suntech